fbgallet/roam-extension-stats/README.md

 ### Tooltips
 Just hover over any bullet, page title, page shortcut or 'Daily notes' in the left sidebar to see the selected info.

-When hovering over 'Daily notes' in the left sidebar, see info for today and up to 6 days before (🆕 new in v.3).
+When hovering over 'Daily notes' in the left sidebar, see info for today and up to 6 days before.

 You can also press `Ctrl or Cmd` when hovering over a page title (or shortcut) to see detailed info in a popup. (🆕 new in v.4)